 For more information about functional resumés, see The Functional Resumé—Focus on What You Can Do.

-If your experience is not directly related to the job you’re applying for, use a combination resumé to draw attention to your skills and what you can do.
-Use the following outline and examples to plan your own version:
+- A combination resumé organizes your achievements in skill categories to show what you can bring to the job.
+Then it briefly outlines your work history.
+If your experience is not directly related to the job you want, this type of resumé is useful.
+It will draw attention to your skills and what you can Use this outline and these examples to plan your own version:

 - Combination Resumé Outline